These Few Simple Steps Can Increase the Lifespan of Your SSD

 SSDs may have decreased writing speed performance when the drive reaches full capacity.
 When the drive is near full capacity, it requires more time to find an available space and move files around.
 It is recommended to have at least 25% of the free spaces to receive adequate writing speed performance.

-5. Avoid Heavy Use of Swap Space
+5. Avoid Heavy Use of Swap Space to Increase SSD Lifespan

 In Linux OS (Ubuntu, Centos and Red Hat), you can decrease the swap usage by adding the parameter in /etc/sysctl.conf or move the Swap partition to different storage drive (e.g. a hard disk drive).